joaopalmeiro/memcached.github.io/content/protocols/meta.md

 EX
 ```

-The above could be the result of a race condition: two proceses are trying to
+The above could be the result of a race condition: two processes are trying to
 move the data from version 72 to 73 at the same time.
 Since the underlying
 version is already 73, the second command will fail.